 NATO forces deployment and sustainment rely heavily on non-military capabilities.
 Merchant ships largely transport forces and supplies.
-Additionally, non-military infrastructure also serves NATO's military requirements: NATO ships rely partly on civilian harbours, pipelines ensure fuel supply, and military communication at least partly relies on undersea cables.
+Additionally, non-military infrastructure also serves NATO's military requirements: pipelines ensure fuel supply, while military communication at least partly relies on undersea cables.

-NATO CIMIC IN THE MARITIME DOMAIN
+NATO CIMIC IN THE MARITIME DOMAIN-

-NATO is contributing to counter some of the above-mentioned threats through various activities and operations.
+NATO is contributing to countering some of the above-mentioned threats through various activities and operations.

 Operation Sea Guardian is a non-Article 5 maritime security operation aimed at working with Mediterranean stakeholders to maintain maritime situational awareness, deter and counter terrorism and enhance capacity building.
-Some of the tasks include supporting maritime situational awareness, upholding freedom of navigation, conducting interdiction tasks, conducting maritime counter-terrorism, contributing to capacity building, countering the proliferation of weapons of mass destruction and protecting critical infrastructure.
+Some of the tasks include supporting maritime situational awareness, upholding freedom of navigation, conducting interdiction tasks, maritime counter-terrorism, contributing to capacity building, countering the proliferation of weapons of mass destruction and protecting critical infrastructure.

 The activities of the Standing NATO Maritime Groups (SNMG) and the Standing NATO Mine Countermeasures Groups (SNMCG) contribute to deterring threats in the Euro-Atlantic Area.
 The MARCOM applies the joint function CIMIC with its two core activities: civil-factor integration and civil-military interaction.